patkenny225/Bellabeat/README.md

 ![image](https://user-images.githubusercontent.com/108141441/184997486-cdeab684-1b70-4fa1-94b7-babfba92c756.png)

-In this bar chart, we look at the average calories burned by Sedintary Time.
-Interestingly, we see that there doesn't seem to be any correlation between lower sedintary time and more calories burned.
+In this bar chart, we look at the average calories burned by Sedentary Time.
+Interestingly, we see that there doesn't seem to be any correlation between lower sedentary time and more calories burned.
 If anything, we see a higher level of calories burnt when or participants spend more time in the middle three levels.

 ![image](https://user-images.githubusercontent.com/108141441/184998032-728a03cb-f8fb-44c7-bbb9-fe0520602543.png)